asmillie/task-manager-backend/README.md

 # Task Manager - Backend API

-Backend API for a Todo List App
+Allows a user to login (via [Auth0](https://auth0.com/)) and manage a list of tasks to be completed.

-Built in NestJS + Express connecting to a MongoDB database.
-Authentication managed through [Auth0](https://auth0.com/).
+This repository contains the backend API for the app which is built on NestJS and connects to a MongoDB database.
+Authentication is managed through [Auth0](https://auth0.com/).

+To view the frontend repository you can follow this [link](https://github.com/asmillie/task-manager-frontend).

-View a live demo running on [Azure](https://task-manager-frontend-dev.azurewebsites.net/)
+View a live demo running @ [https://task-manager-frontend-dev.azurewebsites.net/](https://task-manager-frontend-dev.azurewebsites.net/)

 ## Requirements

-Run in a docker container or locally on your machine:
+The project can be run via [Docker](https://www.docker.com/) or in a NodeJs 12 environment.
+You must provide a MongoDB database to connect to and will also need an [Auth0](https://auth0.com/) account.

+- MongoDB 5.0.4
+- NodeJS 12.22.8

 ### **Docker**